-As described in note 3 g, the expected credit losses have been determined in accordance with the Group's accounting policies based on the requirements of IFRS 9 Financial Instruments.
+As described in Note 3 h, the expected credit losses have been determined in accordance with the Bank's accounting policies based on the requirements of IFRS 9 Financial Instruments ("IFRS 9").
+As required by IFRS 9, the Bank estimates the expected credit losses considering a stage allocation of the loan exposures.